Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

         ],
     ]

-We can then "build" the treble and bass components of a measure like this:
+We can then use the :py:func:`~abjad.tools.iotools.parse_lilypond_input_string` function we saw earlier to "build" the treble and bass components of a measure like this:

 ::